BioKT/PLUMED-docs/docs/umbrella.md

 Clearly, using umbrella sampling we have been able to cover much more ground for our reaction coordinates, while obtaining a very consistent PMF in the regions that actually matter.
-One of the assignments in the masterclass is to run from a different initial state.
-I try this repeating what we’ve done from topolA.tpr:
+One of the assignments in the masterclass is to run from a different initial state, that corresponding to the `topolB.tpr` Gromacs input file.
-$> for i in $(seq 0 1 31); do gmx mdrun -plumed plumed_${i}.dat -s topolB.tpr -nsteps 200000 -x traj_comp_B_${i}.xtc; done
-$ gmx trjcat -cat -f `for i in $(seq 0 1 31); do echo "traj_comp_B_${i}.xtc"; done` -o traj_multi_B_cat.xtc
-I generate the corresponding plumed_B_${i}.dat  files for plumed driver and run:
-$ for i in $(seq 0 1 31)
-do
-plumed driver --plumed plumed_B_${i}.dat --ixtc traj_multi_B_cat.xtc --trajectory-stride 100
-done

-Below I compare the sampling from topolA (left) and from topolB (right).
-There are very interesting differences, particularly with respect to the positive phi region, which is very much not sampled when we start to run dynamics from the topolB.

-The results are interesting as we find that there certainly is some influence in the initial conditions for umbrella sampling.